Joann1-boniface/CREDITCARD-FRAUD-DETECTION-/README.md

 3. Column 29: Amount; This indicates transaction amount.
 4. Column 30: Class: Target/Response Variables (0 for Normal(valid) transactions, 1 for fraudulent transactions).

-creditcard fraud detection project\creditcard_jojo.csv

-SQLQuery1 BONIFACE JOANNA CREDITCARD FRAUD DETECTION DATASET.sql

 # STEP 3.
-TOOLS USED:
+TOOLS USED
  The following tools were used to analyze the dataset;
 1. Microsoft Excel
 2. SQL